No, not all employers are required to hold a Skilled Worker Sponsor Licence in order to use the Intern Visa scheme.

 Interns must be at least 18 years old.
 There is no upper age limit.

-Registered employers who have been approved to join the scheme will be able to request a Certificate of Sponsorship by returning a completed CoS Request Form template with required supporting documentation (to be confirmed in employer registration meeting) to the scheme administrators by email.
+Registered employers who have been approved to join the scheme will be able to request a Sponsorship Reference Number by returning a completed SRN Request Form template with required supporting documentation (to be confirmed in employer registration meeting) to the scheme administrators by email.

 Employers who are not yet registered and approved to join the Intern Visa scheme should first apply to register.